smart-alek/smart-alek.github.io/_posts/2018-07-02-optimizing-fun.md

 Even if you don't share my exact affliction, you likely have a problem with some other medium.
 Have you read every book you own?
+Or worse:
-Or worse: every book you **want** to read?
+every book you **want** to read?
 Ghastly.

 When I hit the weekend,
 I often wring my hands,
 knowing that free time is **special**.
-And there is a tremendous urge to maximize my use of it.
+And there's a tremendous urge
+to maximize my use of it.
-I am ashamed to admit
+I'm ashamed to admit
 how much time I've spent scrolling through my Steam library, hoping to select The Best Game for the eve.